aminography/PrimeAdapter/README.md

 ### Draggability
 **PrimeAdapter** helps you make the `RecyclerView` items draggable.
 It would be activated/deactivated by calling `setDraggable(true)`/`setDraggable(false)` on builder or adapter instance.
-If you want to get notified about item movements, it's possible by calling `setItemDragListener()` and passing an `OnRecyclerViewItemDragListener` instance to it.
+Optionally, you can get notified about item movements by calling `setItemDragListener()` and passing an `OnRecyclerViewItemDragListener` instance to it.

 ```kotlin
 adapter.setDraggable(true)